 The BackFence is a neighborhood email list that allows homeowners to contact neighbors.
 This email list is a curtesy to our neighborhood and allows neighbors to express opinions and news to a limited audience.
 Please sign up to be included.

 We have created a Community Forum to allow all members of our neighborhood to express opinions, share ideas and be heard.
+This is NOT a public forum nor is it run by Lacamas Shores HOA.
 Freedom of expression is a fundamental right and we foster creative, substantive dialogue within our community.
 Especially important is the right to address your critics.

 We believe a open forum will allow our community to share, learn, gather information useful to address common concerns and to solve problems.
 When neighbors talk, solutions can be found.

 The default "username" for the forum is your email address.To protect your privacy, you may choose to change your username by clicking on the update login link under the top menu, Login.